Protection-from-abuse orders available in more languages

 Domestic abuse advocates in Pittsburgh say they've seen a rise in the number of people who speak little or no English and request a PFA order.

 Shirl Regan, president and CEO of Women's Center & Shelter of Greater Pittsburgh, said the new forms might help prevent victims from going back to dangerous situations.

 “We think this is going to be a growing issue as our population of non-English-speaking people grows,” Regan said.

 Adam Brandolph is a staff writerfor Trib Total Media.
-He can be reached at 412-391-0927 or email@example.com.There are currently no comments for this story.
+He can be reached at 412-391-0927 or firstname.lastname@example.org.